1. Learn

 NFC Tag Sizes

-NFC tags (stickers and inlays) are available in a wide variety of sizes.
+NFC labels (white stickers, clear stickers and wet inlays) are available in a wide variety of sizes.
 The smallest stickers can be just 5-6mm square.
 The largest is typically about the size of a credit card at around 85mm x 55mm.
 How they perform is dependent on a number of factors - not least how well the tags are made.

-Choosing which size is right for you will always come down to your particular application but as a general guideline consider the following points :
+Choosing which size is right for you will always come down to your particular application.
+As a general guideline where the tags are going to be scanned with a mobile phone consider the following points :

-• Use the largest tag you can use up to around a credit card size
+• Use the largest tag you can use up to the 48x78mm

 • Always consider the antenna size not the tag size

-• Avoid using tags smaller than 22mm diameter or 12x19mm rectangle
+• Avoid using tags smaller than 18mm diameter unless you have no option

 Fundamentally, there's no point including tags in your application unless everyone can scan them.
 The better the scan performance, the better the results.
 Apart from a small extra in additional shipping weight cost, there's rarely much price difference between smaller tags and larger tags.

-Which NFC tag size should you use ?
+Which NFC label size should you use ?

 In short, use the largest tag you can but don't go bigger than a credit card.